onyeka-hub/Project-14/README.md

 ### Possible issues to watch out for when you implement this

 1. Remember that **ansible.cfg** must be exported to environment variable so that Ansible knows where to find **Roles.** But because you will possibly run Jenkins from different git branches, the location of Ansible roles will change.
 Therefore, you must handle this dynamically.
-You can use Linux Stream Editor sed to update the section roles_path each time there is an execution.
+You can use Linux Stream Editor **"sed"** to update the section roles_path each time there is an execution.
 You may not have this issue if you run only from the main branch.

 2. If you push new changes to Git so that Jenkins failure can be fixed.
 You might observe that your change may sometimes have no effect.
 Even though your change is the actual fix required.
 This can be because Jenkins did not download the latest code from GitHub.
 Ensure that you start the Jenkinsfile with a clean up step to always delete the previous workspace before running a new one.
 Sometimes you might need to login to the Jenkins Linux server to verify the files in the workspace to confirm that what you are actually expecting is there.
 Otherwise, you can spend hours trying to figure out why Jenkins is still failing, when you have pushed up possible changes to fix the error.